eth-cscs/abcpy/README.md

 [collection of models](https://github.com/eth-cscs/abcpy-models) for which ABCpy has been applied successfully.
 This is a good place to look at more complicated inference setups.

+# Quick installation and requirements

+ABCpy can be installed from `pip`:

+    pip install abcpy

+Check [here](https://abcpy.readthedocs.io/en/latest/installation.html) for more details.

+Basic requirements are listed in `requirements.txt`.
+Additional packages are required for additional features:

+- `torch` is needed in order to use neural networks to learn summary statistics.
+It can be installed by running `pip install -r requirements/optional-requirements.txt`
+- In order to use MPI for parallelization, `mpi4py` and `cloudpickle` are required; install them by `pip install -r requirements/backend-mpi.txt`
+- In order to use Apache Spark for parallelization, `findspark` and `pyspark` are required; install them by `pip install -r requirements/backend-spark.txt`

 # Author
 ABCpy was written by [Ritabrata Dutta, Warwick University](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/dutta/)